You must provide protective materials and hardware required for LOTO procedures.

-Employers must provide protective materials and hardware required for LOTO procedures.
-They must provide locks, tags, chains, wedges, key blocks, adapter pins, self-locking fasteners, or other hardware for isolating, securing or blocking machines or equipment from their energy sources.
-Below are a few examples:
+You must provide locks, tags, chains, wedges, key blocks, adapter pins, self-locking fasteners, or other hardware for isolating, securing or blocking machines or equipment from their energy sources.

 There are many requirements for the lockout and tagout devices:

 Durable.
 LOTO devices must be durable, so that they are capable of withstanding the environment to which they are exposed for the maximum period of time that exposure is expected.
 Lockout devices must work under the environmental conditions in which they are used.

 Substantial.
 Lockout devices and tagout devices must be strong enough that they can't be removed inadvertently.
 Tagout devices must be attached with a single-use, self-locking material such as a nylon cable tie.

 Singular.
 Must be singularly identified.

 Sole purpose.
 They must be used only for controlling energy.
 They must not be used for other purposes.